Graduate Application Requirements

 The letters of reference represent key sources of information.
 Select references who know your strengths, interests, and abilities to excel in academic and professional environments.
 You can use this PDF form to send letters directly to EAS.
 Please mark them Attn: EAS Graduate Student Recruitment

 For international students whose native language is not English, the Test of English as a Foreign Language (TOEFL) is required.
-The minimum acceptable score on the original computer-based TOEFL is 213, and 79 for the current version of the TOEFL.
-Paper-based test scores are still accepted; the minimum score is 550.
+Note that the original Computer-based TOEFL test has been discontinued and those scores would no longer be valid at this time”.
+For iBT, 90.
+Paper-based test scores are still accepted; the minimum score is 577.
 These minimums are set by Georgia Tech, and absolutely no exceptions are permitted.
 International applicants who have attended a U.S. college or university for a minimum of one academic year will not be required to provide a TOEFL score if a transcript from the U.S. college or university is provided.
 Georgia Tech's Institute Code for TOEFL registration is 5248GT.